Renaitre1111/poetic_re/POETIC_Rebuttal.md

 A2: Thank you for your question.
 To comprehensively evaluate our model, we designed two distinct testing protocols targeting **controllability** (in-distribution) and **generalizability** (out-of-distribution/unseen), respectively.
 The sampling distributions for each are set as follows:

 1. **For Controllability (In-distribution):**
    To evaluate the model's precision in realistic molecular design scenarios, we sampled **10,000 target property values** from the **empirical marginal distribution** of the dataset.

-   * **Rationale:** This sampling strategy ensures that the target conditions correspond to physically realizable and chemically meaningful values that lie within the high-density regions of the chemical space.
-   * **Evaluation:** We calculate the Mean Absolute Error (MAE) to assess how well the generated molecules align with these realistic targets.
+This sampling strategy ensures that the target conditions correspond to physically realizable and chemically meaningful values that lie within the high-density regions of the chemical space.
+We calculate the Mean Absolute Error (MAE) to assess how well the generated molecules align with these realistic targets.
 Additionally, to ensure that sampling from the high-density regions does not lead to mere memorization, we strictly evaluated the **Novelty** of the generated molecules.
-In the revised manuscript (Appendix E.1, Table 5), we have added comparisons with baseline, demonstrating that our method generates novel structures at a competitive rate, effectively ruling out memorization.

 2. **For Generalizability (Unseen/Out-of-distribution):**
    To assess the model's ability to extrapolate to property ranges not seen during training, we adopt a specific data partitioning protocol.
 We sort the dataset based on property values and partition it into three segments: the **lower 10%**, the **middle 80%**, and the **upper 10%**.